PillowFishSticks/MP2-DogBird/README.md

 - People who are interested in playing games online.

 User goals are:
-- To play a fun game.
+- To play a fun game with sound effects.
 - Information about the game and how to play it.
-- Too have information on game controls.
+- To have information on game controls.
+- To be be able to see my highscores whilst playing.

-### The Bookshelf’s Goals
+### The Dogbird's Goals

-The goals of The Bookshelf are:
+The goals of Dogbird are:
-- Provide a platform where users can find book recommendations via the book club and its members.
-- For book club members to be able to add, edit, and delete books that they would like to share.
-- Provide a platform for book club members to share reviews about the books they would like to add.
-- For book club members to be able to view books in detail, including a purchase link.
+- To provide a platform for users to be able to play a fun game.
+- Provide information about the game and how to play it.
+- Provide information on the controls used to play the game.
+- Ensure users are able to see their highscores whilst playing the game.

 ## User Stories

-As a visitor to The Bookshelf website I expect/want/need:
+As a visitor to the Dogbird game I expect/want/need:

 1. To be able to easily find the information I am looking for, the layout needs to make sense so that I am not put off.